joshpattersonthefuture/CMSI387/Homework/Homework01/Questions1-4.md

 Josh: I am looking forward to learning more about security for operating systems and middleware.
 Having a more broad view of system security would allow me to be more productive for a future in software development and website database building.

+Alex: I am looking forward to learning more about using linux and modifying its kernels since I found out over the summer most servers run Linux and I didn't know much about using it.

 4. Suppose thread A goes through a loop 100 times, each time performing one disk I/O operation, taking 10 milliseconds, and then some computation, taking 1 millisecond.
 While each 10-millisecond disk operation is in progress, thread A cannot make any use of the processor.
 Thread B runs for 1 second, purely in the processor, with no I/O. One millisecond of processor time is spent each time the processor switches threads; other than this switching cost, there is no problem with the processor working on thread B during one of thread A's I/O operations.
 (The processor and disk drive do not contend for memory access bandwidth, for example.)

 - Suppose the processor and disk work purely on thread A until its completion, and then the processor switches to thread B and runs all of that thread.
 What will the total elapsed time be?